tinkerbell/tinkerbell-docs/docs/contrib/index.md

 date: 2021-02-02
 ---

-If you are you are properly interested in contributing to Tinkerbell and we are thankful for that.
+If you are you are interested in contributing to Tinkerbell, _Welcome!_, and we are thankful you are here.

 Tinkerbell is an open source project made of different components, a lot of the code is written in Go but it is not the only way to make a contribution obviously we use and rely on a lot of different technologies such as: iPXE, Docker, Promethues, Kubernetes, Golang and much more.